ssangervasi/shawn-00/README.md

 If you're an examiner then the `src/` directory should have a bunch of code in `.ts` files.
 The `.test.ts` files, on the other hand, should be just about empty.

-It's up to you to write tests in at at least one file (`src/shawn.test.ts`) to validate the behavior of the logic in `src/shawn.ts`.
+It's up to you to write tests in at least one file (`src/shawn.test.ts`) to validate the behavior of the logic in `src/shawn.ts`.

 Depending how confident you are with the implementation and your understanding